tecnico-sec/Project-2025_1/project_scenarios.md

 This document explains the project scenarios.
 Please read the project overview first.

-The scenarios describe a richer application context than the one that will be actually need to be implemented.
+The scenarios describe a richer application context than the one that will be actually needed to be implemented.
 The security aspects should be the focus of your work.
 User interface design, although critical in a real application, is secondary in this project.